Layering elements with CSS grid

 One of my favorite little css tricks is using grid to stack elements when needed.
 This may be a no-duh moment for other humans, but hopefully it can help some folks out.

-// Here's the foundation
+// The foundation

 .parent {